Jack Jumper Ant Allergy

 Most Australian native stinging ants are from the genus Myrmecia.
-This group is broadly subdivided into Jack Jumper ants and Bull Dog ants.
-Bull Dog ants are large, around 15-25 mm long, whereas Jack Jumper ants are generally 10 to 15mm long and often display jerky, jumping movements.
+This group is broadly subdivided into Jack Jumper Ants and bull dog ants.
+Bull dog ants are large, around 15-25 mm long, whereas Jack Jumper Ants are generally 10 to 15mm long and often display jerky, jumping movements.

-Jack Jumper ants sting rather than bite
+Jack Jumper Ants sting rather than bite

-Jack Jumper ants have a widespread distribution
+Jack Jumper Ants are widespread

 Nests are often difficult to find

-Jack Jumper ants live in underground nests.
-Although established nests can form massive mounds, they are often difficult to find, and may be present under rock, with the entrance surrounded by a pile of fine gravel.
+Jack Jumper Ants live in underground nests.
+Although established nests can form massive mounds, they are often difficult to find, and may be present under rocks, with the entrance surrounded by a pile of fine gravel.
 Typically, a couple of sentry ants are present at the entrance.
 The ants are aggressive, and often hunt alone.

 Anaphylaxis is the most severe type of allergic reaction